-Office referrals will be entered into Power School as a Discipline Log Entry by the Building Principal OR the School Counselor.
-At times, it will be necessary and appropriate for teachers to complete a log entry in Power School regarding student behavior incidents.
-This will be addressed by the principal.
+Office referrals will be entered in Power School as a Discipline Log Entry by the referring staff member.
+The Building Principal and/or School Counselor will add any necessary information to the Power School Log Entry as needed.

 Teachers should notify the principal ahead of time before sending students to the office, unless in the event of an emergency.
-If an emergency situation arises that a child must be removed from the classroom immediately, the teacher should contact the office for assistance and be sure to follow-up with the proper documentation (Office Referral Form) following the incident.
+If an emergency situation arises that a child must be removed from the classroom immediately, the teacher should contact the office for assistance and be sure to follow-up with the proper documentation (Office Referral in Power School) following the incident.

 Consequences and behavior management techniques (such as the CHAMPS program by Randy Sprick) will be addressed at PLC faculty meetings and PLC teaming meetings.
 The staff will also implement the principles of Love and Logic® when working with all students.